-After the test, once you are eating again, you can return to taking your tablets or insulin as normal.
+After the test

-If you normally check your blood sugar level, check it every 2 hours for the first 4 hours after the test, and then every 4 hours for the next 2 days.
+- When you start eating normally again, you can start taking your insulin as normal. - Check your blood sugar level every 2 hours for the first 4 hours after the test, and then every 4 hours for the next 2 days.